rtfmp/rtfmp.github.io/_posts/2015-09-03-geek-quotes-sep-15.md

 ---
 layout: post
-title: Geek Quotes, Sep 15
+title: Geek Quotes: In 1989, they thought /etc was a typo
 comments: true
 ---